xeniya-kuz/production-front/README.md

 which includes three rules:
 1) `path-checker` - Prohibits absolute imports within the same module
-2) `layer-imports` - Checks for correct layer usage according to FSD principles (e.g., widgets should not be used in features or entities)
+2) `layer-imports` - Checks for correct layer usage according to FSD principles (e.g., widgets should not be used in 4features or entities)
 3) `public-api-imports` - Allows imports from other modules only via public API (supports auto-fix)

 ##### Running Linters